jpaykoc/aws-bootcamp-cruddur-2023/README.md

-# FREE AWS Cloud Project Bootcamp for JP Test
+# FREE AWS Cloud Project Bootcamp for thinks this works

 - Application: Cruddur
 - Cohort: 2023-A1